Expertise diversity of teams predicts originality and long-term impact in science and technology: Introduction

-Teams play an increasingly important role in producing high-impact work across a wide range of creative domains\cite{wuchty2007increasing,jones2008multi,stokols2008science,fortunato2018science,clauset2017data,wang2021science,dechurch2010cognitive}.
-The growing burden of knowledge\cite{jones2009burden} and the specialization of individual researchers\cite{teodoridis2019creativity,schweitzer2021burden} promote the need to form teams that span traditional disciplinary boundaries to solve complex problems, as narrow expertise from a single field becomes increasingly inadequate to address many of the key challenges facing society\cite{guimera2005team,van2005learning,lariviere2010relationship, wang2015interdisciplinarity, gates2019nature}.
-A better understanding of how to assemble teams with disparate expertise is therefore essential for coordinating collective actions, fostering interdisciplinary thinking, and integrating existing expertise to tackle new challenges across scientific and technological domains\cite{van2011factors, lungeanu2014understanding,mayrose2015interplay,hall2018science,smith2021great,zeng2022impactful}.
+People are increasingly more likely to form collaboration networks in producing innovative work across a wide range of creative domains\cite{wuchty2007increasing,jones2008multi,stokols2008science,fortunato2018science,clauset2017data,wang2021science,dechurch2010cognitive}.
+The accumulation of knowledge\cite{jones2009burden} and the specialization of individual researchers\cite{teodoridis2019creativity,schweitzer2021burden} underscore the necessity of forming interdisciplinary teams to tackle complex challenges.
+In an era where narrow expertise from a single field may prove insufficient to address pressing societal issues, collaborative efforts of teams spanning traditional disciplinary boundaries become indispensable\cite{guimera2005team,van2005learning,lariviere2010relationship, wang2015interdisciplinarity, gates2019nature}.
+Teamwork also allows researchers to establish professional connections, cultivate networks, and engage with a broader audience, both within and beyond their immediate research community\cite{wagner2019international}.
+As growing scholarly attention has been paid to increasing diversity, equity, and inclusion in science, the scientific community demands more efforts to improve representational diversity in the composition of research teams\cite{casad2021gender,ncs2024editorial}.
+A better understanding of how to assemble teams with diverse expertise is therefore essential for coordinating collective actions, fostering interdisciplinary thinking, and integrating existing expertise to tackle new challenges across scientific and technological domains\cite{van2011factors,lungeanu2014understanding,mayrose2015interplay,hicks2015bibliometrics,hall2018science,smith2021great,zeng2022impactful}.